 If you are participating the deal out to multiple banks, click Add New to enter the details for the next participating bank.
 This will create a blank participation page where you can fill in the relevant details for this bank.
 Continue this process until you have added details for all of the banks participating in the deal.
 You can toggle between participation detail pages by using the Participating Bank dropdown to select the bank you would like to see.
 The number next to Participations at the top of the window will display the number of participating banks that exist for this opportunity.
 You can remove banks from the participation by clicking Remove in the bottom left of the popup.

 Participation Upfront Premiums

-If you are charging an upfront premium to, or collecting an upfront fee from, the participating bank(s) for bringing them the deal, you would enter that premium either as a % of the participation amount in the field "% of amount" or as a dollar figure in the box below it.
-(Note: Both upfront and annual premiums flow through the P&L as Origination Fees included in the Interest Income).
+If you are charging an upfront premium to, or collecting an upfront fee from, the participating bank(s) for bringing them the deal, enter that premium either as a % of the participation amount in the field % of Amount or as a dollar figure in the box below it.
+(Note: Both upfront and annual premiums flow through the Financial Statements as Origination Fees included in the Interest Income).

 Participation Annual Premiums